 - 1. Use either automatic or manual ramping to achieve the desired field or current in the magnet. - 2.
 The Model 430 Programmer must be in either the HOLDING or PAUSED mode at the target field or current. - 3.
-The Model 430 Programmer must be at the default field/current display.49 - 4.
+The Model 430 Programmer must be at the default field/current display.
+50 - 4.
 Press the PERSIST.
 SWITCH CONTROL key to turn off the persistent switch heater and automatically ramp the power supply to zero current: - a.
 After the PERSIST.
 SWITCH CONTROL key is pressed, the Model 430 Programmer requests that the ENTER key be pressed as a confirmation that the magnet should be placed in persistent mode.
-50 b.
-When ENTER is pressed, the persistent switch is cooled for the preset persistent switch cooling time (set by the PSwitch Cooled Time51).
+51 b.
+When ENTER is pressed, the persistent switch is cooled for the preset persistent switch cooling time (set by the PSwitch Cooled Time52).
 The display indicates that the persistent switch is being cooled and indicates the number of seconds (4 in this example) remaining in the cooling cycle for timer-based switch transitions, or optionally indicates the running variance of the magnet voltage for magnet voltage-based switch transitions.

+'''

-+50.00 Α - Press ENTER to begin 0.00 Um Persistent Mode
++50.00 A - Press ENTER to begin

-+50.00 A • Mode: Cooling Switch (4) +0.01 Vm PSwitch Heater: OFF c.
-When the cooled time is complete, the green MAGNET IN PERSISTENT MODE LED will illuminate and the power supply will ramp to zero at the PSw P/S Ramp Rate value52.
+0.00 Vm Persistent Mode

+'''

+'''

++50.00 A • Mode: Cooling Switch (4)

++0.01 Vm PSwitch Heater: OFF

+'''